-Join us on 23 October for a technology overview of Synthia and its use in synthetic design.
-The webinar will include a live demo and an explanation of the licensing and service models available
+See a technology overview of Synthia and its use in synthetic design.
+The webinar includes a live demo and an explanation of the licensing and service models available

 Click the button below to register